dryven/cookie-byte/README.md

 > Our cookie is a byte better!
 With just one line of code you gain full control over your settings directly in the
 > control panel.
 Easily customize the look of your cookie modal or just use our prebuilt theme.
 With our cookie content
-> cover, you can hide content as long as specific cookie types aren't accepted.
+> cover, you can hide content as long as specific cookie categories aren't accepted.

 ## Disclaimer